inwe-boku/syfop/doc/index.rst

 `syfop` allows the user to model a network, where commodities run through nodes representing certain types of technologies.
-In a second step, sizes of the nodes are optimized to be cost optimal with respect to constraints introduced by the network.
+Such a network is used to generate a linear optimization problem, which is solved to find the optimal sizes of the nodes such that the total cost of the network is minimized.
 The optimization uses discrete time series for all nodes on as pre-specified time interval.